Deep Bregman Divergence for Contrastive Learning of Visual Representations: Introduction

 \section{Introduction}

 Metric learning aims to construct task-specific distance from supervised data, where learned distance metrics can be used to perform various tasks such as classification, clustering, and information retrieval.
-We can divide the extension of conventional metric learning or Mahalanobis metric learning algorithms into two directions: those models based on deep metric learning and those based on Bregman divergence learning.
+We can divide the extension of conventional metric learning or Mahalanobis metric learning algorithms into two directions: those methods based on deep metric learning and those based on Bregman divergence learning.
 Deep metric learning uses neural networks to automatically learn discriminative features from samples and then compute the metric such as contrastive loss in Siamese network~\cite{koch2015siamese} or triplet loss in the triplet network~\cite{hoffer2015deep}.
-Bregman divergences learning aims to generalize measures such as Euclidean distance~\cite{bregman1967relaxation} and KL divergences~\cite{painsky2019bregman}.
-These methods learn the underlying generating function of the Bregman divergence using piecewise linear approximation~\cite{siahkamari2020learning}, or by adding quantization rates to the existing basis of functional Bregman for clustering~\cite{liu2016clustering}.
+Bregman divergences learning generalizes measures like Euclidean distance~\cite{bregman1967relaxation} and KL divergences~\cite{painsky2019bregman} by learning the underlying generating function of the Bregman divergence using piecewise linear approximation~\cite{siahkamari2020learning}, or by adding quantization rates to the existing basis of functional Bregman for clustering~\cite{liu2016clustering}.

 Recently, deep divergence learning~\cite{cilingir2020deep, kampffmeyer2019deep} was introduced to learn and parameterize functional Bregman divergence using linear neural networks.
-This method measures divergences of data by approximating functional Bregman divergences by training deep neural networks where it aims to reduce the distance between feature vectors corresponding to the same class and increase the distance between the feature vectors corresponding to different classes A key advantage of this method is to shift the divergence learning focus from learning divergence between single points to capturing the divergence between the distribution of a vector of points~\cite{cilingir2020deep}.
+This method measures divergences of data by approximating functional Bregman divergences by training deep neural networks where it aims to reduce the distance between feature vectors corresponding to the same class and increase the distance between the feature vectors corresponding to different classes.
+A key advantage of this method is to shift the divergence learning focus from learning divergence between single points to capturing the divergence between the distribution of a vector of points~\cite{cilingir2020deep}.
 This can potentially introduce new desirable properties to a learned feature space.
 Nevertheless, learning Bregman divergence has not yet seen such widespread adoption and it remains a challenging endeavor for the representation learning and self-supervision based on distance reduction (i.e. similarity maximization).